 ~What is the place of physical work and craft in the 21st century?

 ~What does resilience look like in the 21st century?

 ~How do we build a regenerative economy?

-~What can I do right now in my community and in my own life to activate climate justice, social justice?
+~What can I do right now in my community and in my own life for climate and social justice?

 ~What is the best pizza topping?